 Graduation is upon us!
 The downside is that we’ll lose some our interns (and they’ve been life-savers), but the upside is that it gives all of us the excuse to make these pretty paper leis for our favorite graduates!
 And you all know that I’ll take any occasion as a reason to make a paper flower!

-template or craft cutting machine and SVG file (download here)
+- PDF template or craft cutting machine SVG Template (download here)